plantquest/plantquest-assetmap-react/README.md

   level: &lt;STRING&gt;,
 }</pre>
   <p>Where:<br>
+  <span>Relates to the map that user wishes to view and manipulate.
+Example: User is currently viewing "Map 1 - First Floor" and wishes to view "Map 2 - Second Floor".</span><br>
     <i>&lt;INTEGER&gt;</i>: Number of the map user just selected <br>
     <i>&lt;STRING&gt;</i>: Name of the level of that map <br>
   </p>